dhanushd1998/dhanushd1998/CONTRIBUTING.md

 ## Questions?

-If you have any questions, feel free to open an issue or contact Manthan Ankolekar directly.
+If you have any questions, feel free to open an issue or contact Dhanush Devadiga's directly.

 Thank you for contributing!